TitoGrine/TBDA_Project/Assignment1/question6/question6.md

 Overall, by using both proposed indexes (ZUCS_IDX_CURSO_CODIGO and ZTIPOSAULA_CODIGO_TIPO) we are able to cut the cost of the query in half.
 This would be a very important optimization if this query was very frequent on a running system.

 ## Option B
 Our second approach is way more complex.
 It is heavily based on set theory.
 We start by creating a set with all possible pairs of program and type of class.
 Afterwards, we subtract this set by the set of pairs which are actually stored on the database.
-The resulting set is made of all pairs that should to exist in order for all programs to have classes of all types.
+The resulting set is made of all pairs that should exist in order for all programs to have classes of all types.
 This means that the programs which already have all types of classes are removed by subtracting the two sets.
 Based on this, we subtract the set of all programs on the database by the set of programs that were part of the subtraction made before and we end up with the answer.
 Translating this to SQL took a bit of effort, but the end result actually checks that the programs have every type instead of counting them.
 However, this query takes approximately 6 minutes to run, which is a lot slower than option A.

 ### Query